na-na-hi/renget/archive/creamsan.md

 To hide the **Update Presets** button, simply uncheck the **Buttons** checkbox.
 You can check this again later to update QRs.
 ![1](https://files.catbox.moe/sz50ay.png)

-### Adding your own presets:
+### Adding/Removing presets:

-You can remove/add a preset from the selection.
+Eventually you may need to add a new QR preset for a new card, or remove a preset from the selection.
+You can do this by editing the Quick import preset.
 Go to Quick Replies > Edit Quick Replies and select **qr-quick-import**.
-Once selected, click the three dots next to **Update Presets** to edit.
-You will see the **presetname : "URL"** key/value pairs for the QRs at the top.
-When adding, follow the formatting pattern.
+Once selected, click the three dots next to Update Presets to edit.
+You'll see the preset names and their corresponding links at the beginning of the script.
+When adding a new selection, follow this format: **presetname: "URL"**
+Don't forget the comma if it's not the last entry.
 ![1](https://files.catbox.moe/zy5em5.png)
 ![1](https://files.catbox.moe/y97yo6.png)